Mobile Analytics (iOS) with Splunk and Storm (Part 2)

 - Click at “Network data” to enable Storm to receive data via TCP

 - Click at “Authorize your IP address” so that Storm is receiving data from authorized IP address(es).
-Please take note of the “IP/Port combination” in “Send data to” – we are going
+Please take note of the “IP/Port combination” in “Send data to” – we

 Mobile Analytics with Storm

 This is a logging library developed for mobile app developers to allow better visibility of their apps; particularly to address the instrumentation of crash logs.
 Bottom-line, no more guessing what kind of errors that end users experience with your mobile apps on their phones.
 Ensure the highest quality of your apps by harnessing realtime analytics Splunk Storm provides.

 This week I put up on GitHub an early version of a Splunk logging API for iPhone developers, call SPLogger.
 We’d love feedback, code contributions, suggestion.
 The SPLogger API allows iPhone developers to log events in their application and have them go to Splunk Storm (www.splunkstorm.com), which is free for up to a GB of data.
 If you currently have no insight into how your app is being used, or by whom, this can come in handy, and of course you’ll have the full power of SPL, Splunk’s search language.

 To get the SPLogger API, download it via either method: